Good morning. Here's my take on some of the stories driving the debate in politics, finance and social issues across Asia today:

 Few modern Japanese creations have gotten more attention than the nation's high-tech toilet seats.
-Their complexity also is constant fodder for lively travel stories (it seems that just about anyone who's traveled around Japan has a lost-in-translation bathroom tale to tell).
-Turns out, it's also an emerging business opportunity for Asia's second-biggest economy.
+Their complexity also is constant fodder for lively travel stories (it seems that just about anyone whose traveled around Japan has a lost-in-translation bathroom tale to tell).
+Turns out, it's also emerging business opportunity for Asia's second-biggest economy.
 As this Wall Street Journal piece explains, more and more tourists are returning home flush with Japanese bathroom wear.

 Gauging Modi's cabinet choices.

 A day after Narendra Modi unveiled his cabinet choices, India watchers are scrambling for clues of what kind of leader he'll be.
 Question is, does Modi naming the smallest cabinet in 16 yotes and entrusting the economy, corporate affairs and defense to Arun Jaitley set him up to be the India's answer to Margaret Thatcher or Jawaharlal Nehru?
 What about Vladimir Putin?
 No one knows yet, but here's a useful Asia Sentinel look at what to look for as India's new prime minister gets to work.